What Disability Back Pay Means for Your Claim

 How Eligibility Is Determined

-There may be a waiting period to file, and what counts as “back pay” is something that is typically determined by when the disability started versus when the application for benefits is filed.
-The sooner a claim is filed after a disability begins, the greater the likelihood, the larger the back payment.
-However, some limitations may exist, like waiting periods that must be served or when and how quickly the individual is required to file.
+There is usually a waiting period before the benefit claim is finalized.
+Back pay is typically determined from the point at which the application for benefits is filed.
+The sooner a claim is filed after a disability begins, the greater the likelihood of approval, and the larger the back payment.
+However, some limitations may exist, like waiting periods that must be served before an individual qualifies to file for disability benefits.

 Calculating the Payment Amount